minisystem/SH101-MIDI-IO/README.md

 The PCB fabrication files are in the [gerbers](/gerbers/) folder. _SH101_IO.zip_ contains the gerber files for the 1 MM thick jack board and _SH101_MOD_GRIP_BOARD.zip_ contains the gerbers for the 1.6 MM modulation grip replacement board.

 ## Assembly

+Once assembled, the PCB sandwich slides into guide slots of the plastic enclosure.
+Tape the original modulation grip jack board to the side of the enclosure.
+Use a 5 conductor connector assembly, crimp contacts, 0.100" pitch (TE 5-103975-4 or equivalent).
+Refer to the schematic and PCB markings for wiring order.
+The Type A TRS wiring is as follows:

+MIDI 4 (source) > RING
+MIDI 2 (shield) > SLEEVE
+MIDI 5 (sink) > TIP

 ![pcb guts](/sh-101-mod-guts-pcb.jpg)